-UV light is present in sunlight (this is the cause of sun-damaged curtains and upholstery fabrics), and in florescent light as discussed above.
+UV light is present in sunlight (this is the cause of sun-damaged curtains and upholstery fabrics), and in florescent light.

 Yet preventing this sort of damage is a relatively simple 2-step process.

 The first and easiest way to avoid UV light exposure is to keep your framed photographs, artwork or documents out of harm’s way by placing them on walls or shelves where they will not be exposed to sunlight through windows or skylights, or to overhead florescent lighting (see photo above).

 Even if you are diligent about “avoiding the source,” it’s often a good idea to also use “filtration.”

 While there are a number sleeves and diffusers that will filter UV light emitted by florescent bulbs, these are generally cumbersome and expensive.
 As an alternative, using a UV-filtering glazing such as Acrylite OP-3 instead of glass will protect framed works by filtering out 98% of UV light (see photo above).

 Acrylite OP-3 is available in precut sheets in 16 standard sizes, from 8 x 10″ up to 30 x 40″, and is perfect for protecting both vintage and contemporary artwork & artifacts from light damage (see photos above).

 Recap & Other Resources

-In closing, perhaps the best way to prevent light damage is to store your artwork, photographs and other such materials in a cool / dry / dark area or closet in your “living space” (i.e. not in your attic or basement) in appropriately-sized archival enclosures and boxes (see photo above).
+In closing, perhaps the best way to prevent light damage is to store your artwork, photographs and other such materials in a cool / dry / dark area or closet in your “living space” (i.e. not in your attic or basement) in appropriately-sized archival enclosures and boxes.

-Yet if you’re planning on displaying some of your materials, as most of us are, always use acid-free mats & the right picture frames / avoid direct sunlight & exposure to florescent lighting / and consider using a UV-filtering glazing such as Acrylite OP-3.
+Yet if you’re planning on displaying some of your materials, as most of us are, always use acid-free mats and the right picture frames / avoid direct sunlight & exposure to florescent lighting / and consider using a UV-filtering glazing such as Acrylite OP-3.

-Lastly, for a short summary on light damage from the Library of Congress, please click here.
+Lastly, read a short summary on light damage from the Library of Congress.